tstaros23/do-goodr-be/README.md

 ## Do Goodr Backend ##
-Do Goodr Backend a back-end application that exposes an API to support the user-facing application to which allows individuals to find volunteer opportunities near to them.
+Do Goodr Backend a back-end application that exposes an API to support the user-facing application which allows individuals to find volunteer opportunities near to them.
 The API exposed will allow front-end developers to show users organizations and events, and to search for them by zip code.

 The goal of this project was to deploy a service-oriented architecture to expose an API that satisfied the front-end team’s requirements.